bruits/maudit/website/content/docs/routing.md

 #### Type-safe parameters

-Interacting with HashMaps in Rust can be a bit cumbersome, so Maudit provides the ability to use a struct to define your params and easily convert them into `RouteParams` after.
+Interacting with HashMaps in Rust can be a bit cumbersome, so Maudit provides the ability to use a struct to define your params and use it in the `DynamicRoute` trait.

 ```rust
 #[derive(Params)]